 At the Swallow Grotto’s east trailhead, you’ll spot the Zhuilu Suspension Bridge – this is where the Zhuilu Old Trail starts.

-The Zhuilu Old Trail is one of the most famous and dangerous trails to do when visiting Taroko Gorge.
-It follows through lush jungle and along a narrow path with sweeping views of the valley below.
+The Zhuilu Old Trail is one of the most famous (and dangerous trails) in Taroko Gorge.
+It follows through lush jungle and along a narrow path with sweeping views over the valley below.
 The Zhuilu Old Road plays an important role in Taroko’s history as it’s part of the Old Cross-Hehuan Mountain Road – a former means to connect to the local Truku villages.

-Unfortunately, the trail is only partially open (Zhuilu Suspension Bridge to the Cliff Outpost) due to rockfall damages.
-Also, you’ll need a Park Entry Permit to do this particular hike.
-You can apply for a permit, here.
-Keep in mind though, that only 96 permits are issued per weekday, and 156 on weekends and holidays, so it’s best to apply for a permit well in advance.
-You’ll need two copies of the permit, as well as an ID card and NT$200 cash which you need to pay at the small office near the Zhuilu Suspension Bridge before accessing the trail.
+The trail is only partially open (Zhuilu Suspension Bridge to the Cliff Outpost) due to rockfall damages, but it’s still worth doing.
+However, to complete this hike you’ll need to apply for a Park Entry Permit.
+Only 96 permits are issued per weekday, and 156 on weekends and holidays, so plan in advance.
+You’ll also need two copies of the permit, an ID card and NT$200 cash, which you need to take to the small office near the Zhuilu Suspension Bridge before accessing the trail.